yaswhar/Ball-Beam-Control/README.md

-# Ball and Beam Control System Design - Fall 2023
+# Ball and Beam Control System Design - Winter 2023

 This repository contains MATLAB code and report for a course project in Automatic Controller Design course, instructed by [Dr. Aria Alasty](http://sharif.ir/~aalasti/) at Sharif University of Technology.
 Huge shout out to my friend and teammate in this project, Erfan Radfar.